Marketing payroll services to your clients

-- Run payroll semi-monthly (twice a month) rather than fortnightly.
+- Run payroll semi-monthly (twice a month) rather than bi-weekly.
 It might seem like a small difference, but that's 24 payroll runs per year instead of 26.
 It's more efficient for you – especially if you're working on a flat fee.

 - Have more salaried employees than hourly-rate employees.
 Salaried staff are paid a consistent amount, so there are fewer changes from one payroll run to the next.